Rajinimurugan (soundtrack): Reception

 The audio album opened to positive response and eventually topped the charts online.
 Nandita Ravi from The Times of India, reviewed the album as "it is sure to have more than one track feature as a chart topper."
 A critic from Behindwoods rated the album 3 out of 5 stars, saying "Another mainstream treat from the VVS trio (Sivakarthikeyan, Imman and Ponram)".
 Indiaglitz rated the album 3 out of 5 and summarised that "Imman brings back the magic from VVS days" and further added that "the songs will be interesting to see the songs with the visuals if retains the treat".
 Ramesh S. Kannan of Moviecrow rated the album 2.5 out of 5 stars, saying "Rajini Murugan's soundtrack is average" and "far behind the enjoyable Ponram-Imman's work in VVS".

 Siddharth K. of Sify rated the album 3 out of 5, saying that the songs "Un Mela Oru Kannu" and "Aavi Parakkum" work for their uncomplicated approach and "Yennamma Ippadi Panreengalema" as a "mass favourite number".
-He then conluded, "an album where the emphasis of the album has been given to funny lyrics and simplistic tunes".
+He then concluded, "an album where the emphasis of the album has been given to funny lyrics and simplistic tunes".
 Karthik Srinivasan of Milliblog stated that "Imman's formula is less effective".